 What you can expect to experience while on the job

-Overall employment of cooks is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Overall employment of cooks is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
 Individual growth rates will vary by specialty.
 Population and income growth are expected to result in greater consumer demand for food at a variety of dining places.
 People will continue to eat out, buy takeout meals, or have food delivered.
 In response to increased consumer demand, more restaurants, cafeterias, and catering services will open and serve more meals.
 These establishments will require more cooks to prepare meals for customers.
 In addition, consumers continue to prefer healthier foods and faster service in restaurants, grocery stores, and other dining venues.
 To prepare high quality meals at these places, many managers and chefs will require experienced cooks, such as restaurant cooks.
-Employment of fast food cooks is projected to decline slightly as many establishments attempt to streamline operations by hiring other workers, such as food preparation and serving workers, who can prepare and also serve food to customers.Read More
+Employment of fast food cooks is projected to decline as many establishments attempt to streamline operations by hiring other workers, such as food preparation and serving workers, who can prepare and also serve food to customers.Read More

 Gray states indicate no data available